Guides/Counting Absence Days

 TripDepartureReturnAbsence days

-Total: 58 absence days.
+Total: 52 absence days.
 This is a typical travel pattern for a working professional and sits comfortably within the 180-day limit.
-Notice how each trip is calculated independently using the formula (return date minus departure date), then the totals are summed.
+Notice how each trip is calculated independently using the formula (return date minus departure date minus 1), then the totals are summed.

 Same-day trips: when absence is zero